Browse FAQs by topic

 How safe is CurrencyFair?

 The security of your funds while they are with us is a primary concern.
-As a regulated Payment Services provider, we must hold all client funds in segregated client accounts (it is one of many prudential requirements that we must comply with).
-Your funds are held in highly rated, global (not Irish) financial institutions, so you can rest easy knowing that your funds are safe and secure.
+As a regulated Payment Services provider, we must hold all of our client money in segregated client accounts (it is one of many prudential requirements that we must comply with).
+Your money is held in highly rated, global (not Irish) financial institutions, so you can rest easy knowing that your money is safe and secure.
 These accounts are separate from CurrencyFair’s own bank accounts.
-Client funds are never commingled with those of CurrencyFair and we cannot use them to settle any of our own obligations.
+Client money is never commingled with those of CurrencyFair and we cannot use them to settle any of our own obligations.

 Do I earn interest?